MicrosoftDocs/defender-docs/defender-endpoint/behavior-monitor-macos.md

 ## Overview

-The new preventive antivirus functionality complements our existing strong content-based capabilities with behavior monitoring.
-This enhancement brings immediate ability to closely monitor processes, file system activities, and process interactions within the system.
-The enhanced ability to correlate events and behaviors across multiple processes allows us to more generically detect and block malware based on their behavioral classification.
-These behavior-based signals will act as additional runtime signals for behavioral cloud-powered machine learning models and for effective runtime protection.
+Behavior monitoring, monitors process behavior to detect and analyze potential threats based on the behavior of the applications, daemons, and files within the system.
+As behavior monitoring observes how the software behaves in real-time, it can adapt quickly to new and evolving threats and block them.

 ## Deployment instructions